-Now you should have better understand about intermittent fasting, but how can you start?
-If you’re considering giving intermittent fasting a try, here are a few types of intermittent fasting schedule you can follow.
+Now you should have a better understanding about intermittent fasting, but how can you start?
+If you’re considering giving intermittent fasting a try, here are a few types of intermittent fasting plans you can follow.

 16:8 Daily Intermittent Fasting

-As mentioned, this is a schedule to fast daily and this is what I’m practicing most of the time.
-I first got to learn about how this from the blog of Martin Berkhan –LeanGains.com.
-Since he’s the one who popularized this intermittent fasting schedule, most people name this daily intermittent fasting schedule as LeanGains too.
+As mentioned, this is a schedule to fast daily and this is what I practice most of the time.
+I first learned about this from Martin Berkhan‘s blog, LeanGains.com.
+Since he’s the one who popularized this intermittent fasting schedule, most people call this daily intermittent fasting schedule the LeanGains protocol.

-In this daily intermittent fasting schedule, you will have 16 hours fasted window and 8 hours fed window.
-It doesn’t matter when you start your fed period as long as it lasts for only 8 hours.
+In this daily intermittent fasting schedule, you will have a 16-hour fasted window and eight hours fed window.
+It doesn’t matter when you start your fed period as long as it lasts for only eight hours.

-I usually start eating at around 12 pm to 1 pm and end my fed period at around 7 pm to 8 pm.
-Personally, find this suit me very well because I don’t need to miss dinner with friends and family.
-Besides, my family used to take lots of carbs such as rice and noodles during breakfast (Asian’s culture), by skipping my breakfast, I can avoid consuming too much carbs throughout the day.
+Right now, I usually start eating between noon to 1 pm and end my feeding period at around 7 pm to 8 pm.
+Personally, I find this suits me very well because I don’t want to miss dinner with friends and family.
+Besides, my family used to eat lots of carbs such as rice and noodles during breakfast (Asian culture).
+By skipping my breakfast, I can avoid consuming too many carbs throughout the day.

-PS: Note that you don’t need to change what you eat when your start practicing intermittent fasting.
-For my case, I started to reduce my carbs intake since 5 years ago long before I start practicing intermittent fasting.
+Note that you don’t need to change what you eat when you start practicing intermittent fasting.
+For my case, I started to reduce my carb intake in 2010, long before I started practicing intermittent fasting.

 The best part of this 16:8 daily intermittent fasting is that you’re practicing it every day.
 It’s easier for you to plan ahead and slowly make it your diet pattern.
 It’s more likely to become a habit for you compared to other intermittent fasting schedules where you only do it once a week.

-But remember that you’re not cutting off the calories intake of a meal, you’re just changing your meal frequency and eating time frame.
-With that said, you will need to up your portion for the 2 meals you have in a day.
+But remember that you’re not cutting off the caloric intake of a meal, you’re just changing your meal frequency and eating time frame.
+With that said, you will need to up your portion for the two meals you do have in a day.

-For me, I only increase my portion a little bit for my lunch, but then I add a snack – green juice in between my meals.
-This is to replace the calories intake of my breakfast.
-Besides, green juice also bumps up my micronutrients and fiber intake.
+For me, I increase the lunch portion slightly, and then I add a snack—usually green juice—in between my meals.
+It helps to replace the calorie intake of my breakfast and bump up my micronutrients and fiber intake.

 5:2 Intermittent Fasting (Weekly)

-During the early stage of my intermittent fasting journey, I tend to find some books and do research online to know more about this practice.
-One of the books I read is The Fast Diet by Dr. Michael Mosley and Mimi Spencer.
+During the early stages of my intermittent fasting journey, I read some books and did research online to learn more about this practice.
+One of the books I read was The Fast Diet by Dr. Michael Mosley and Mimi Spencer.

-The book covers lots of scientific studies and researches on intermittent fasting – a great resource if you like to know more about the benefits of fasting.
+The book covers lots of scientific studies and research on intermittent fasting.
+It’s a great resource if you’d like to know more about the benefits of fasting.

-But the fasting schedule is a little different from 16:8 intermittent fasting.
-Rather than fast every day, Dr. Michael Mosley proposes to fast for only 2 days in a week (you can do less if you just started, or do more days if you feel good about it).
-Besides, you’re allowed to eat during your fasted days, but in very low calories – suggested 600 kcals for male and 500 kcals for female.
+This fasting schedule is a little different from 16:8 intermittent fasting.
+Instead of fasting every day, Dr. Michael Mosley proposes to fast for only two days a week (you can do less if you’ve just started, or do more days if you feel good about it).

 The biggest advantage of this intermittent fasting is that you don’t need to do it every day.
-And you’re allowed to eat whatever you like during your non-fast days (personally think you should still maintain a balanced healthy diet for the best results) and see results in fat loss, extend longevity, lower the risk of diabetes and cancer.
+And you’re allowed to eat whatever you like during your non-fast days.
+Also, you see results in fat loss, extended longevity, and a lower risk of diabetes and cancer.
+Personally, I think you should still maintain a balanced, healthy diet for best results.

-I don’t practice this schedule personally due to the need of calories counting during the fast days.
-But it’s good for anyone who just started with intermittent fasting and never thinks of doing it every day.
+I don’t practice this schedule personally due to the necessity of counting calories during the fast days.
+But it’s good for anyone who just started with intermittent fasting and would never think of doing it every day.